Illumina/IlluminaConnectedAnnotationsDocumentation/docs/introduction/getting-started-dragen.md

 ```shell
 dragen_info -b | grep Serial
 ```
-If you have multiple versions of DRAGEN version installed, you may have to execute:
-First, find out the DRAGEN version using the following command
+If you have multiple versions of DRAGEN installed, you have to execute the following command to get the versions
 ```shell
 dragen_versions
 ```